front-matter/invenio-rdm-starter/README.md

 ## Configuration

-The `docker-compose.yml` configuration can be modified to suit your needs using environment variables in an `.env` file in the same folder:
+The `docker-compose.yml` configuration can be modified to suit your needs using environment variables in an `.env` file in the same folder.
+See [.env.example](.env.example) for a complete list of available configuration options with documentation.

 ### Flask